Netherlands: Music

 Current symphonic metal bands Epica, Delain, ReVamp, The Gathering, Asrai, Autumn, Ayreon and Within Temptation as well as jazz and pop singer Caro Emerald are having international success.
 Metal bands like Hail of Bullets, God Dethroned, Izegrim, Asphyx, Textures, Heidevolk, and Slechtvalk are popular guests at the biggest metal festivals in Europe.
 Contemporary local stars include pop singer Anouk, country pop singer Ilse DeLange, Limburgish dialect singing folk band Rowwen Hèze, rock band BLØF and duo Nick & Simon.

 Early 1990s Dutch and Belgian house music came together in Eurodance project 2 Unlimited.
 Selling 18 million records, the two singers in the band are the most successful Dutch music artists to this day.
 Tracks like "Get Ready for This" are still popular themes of U.S. sports events.
-In the mid-1990s Dutch language rap and hip hop (Nederhop) came to fruition and has become popular in the Netherlands and Belgium.
+In the mid-1990s, Dutch-language rap and hip-hop (Nederhop) came to fruition and has become popular in the Netherlands and Belgium.

 Since the 1990s, Dutch electronic dance music (EDM) gained widespread popularity in the world in many forms.
 Some of the world's best known dance music DJs hail from the Netherlands, including Armin van Buuren, Tiësto, Hardwell, Martin Garrix, Dash Berlin, Julian Jordan, Nicky Romero, W&W, Don Diablo, Ummet Ozcan, Headhunterz, Sander van Doorn, and Afrojack; the first four of which have been ranked as best in the world by DJ Mag Top 100 DJs.
 The Amsterdam Dance Event (ADE) is the world's leading electronic music conference and the biggest club festival for the many electronic subgenres on the planet.
 The Netherlands has participated in the Eurovision Song Contest since its first edition in 1956, and has won five times.

-In classical music, Jan Sweelinck is a famous Dutch composer, with Louis Andriessen among the best known contemporary Dutch classical composers.
-Ton Koopman is a Dutch conductor, organist and harpsichordist.
-Notable violinists are Janine Jansen and André Rieu.
+In classical music, Jan Sweelinck is a famous Dutch 16th to 17th-century composer; Louis Andriessen is among the best-known contemporary Dutch classical composers.
+Ton Koopman and Gustav Leonhardt are internationally recognised Dutch conductors, organists, and harpsichordists.